aithoughts/aipm-chat/README.md

 - **Qwen**: Integrated the Qwen series models, including the latest **qwen-turbo**, **qwen-plus** and **qwen-max**.
 [Lean more](https://help.aliyun.com/zh/dashscope/developer-reference/model-introduction)
 - **Novita AI**: Access **Llama**, **Mistral**, and other leading open-source models at cheapest prices.
 Engage in uncensored role-play, spark creative discussions, and foster unrestricted innovation. **Pay For What You Use.** [Learn more](https://novita.ai/llm-api?utm_source=lobechat&utm_medium=ch&utm_campaign=api)

 At the same time, we are also planning to support more model service providers, such as Replicate and Perplexity, to further enrich our service provider library.
-If you would like LobeChat to support your favorite service provider, feel free to join our [community discussion](https://github.com/lobehub/lobe-chat/discussions/1284).
+If you would like LoiChat to support your favorite service provider, feel free to join our [community discussion](https://github.com/lobehub/lobe-chat/discussions/1284).

 <div align="right">